-Dr Richard Denniss’ recently published a research paper for The Australia Institute.
-Despite its promising title, there is no solution to fixing the ‘floor’ in the ETS to be found in this document.
+Dr Richard Denniss recently published a research paper for The Australia Institute.
+Despite its promising title, there is no solution for fixing the ‘floor’ in the ETS to be found in this document.
 In fact, it takes tentative steps towards teasing out the mechanisms through which the economy and environment interact, but in the face of reality, jumps back on the feel good, greenwash, drive a hybrid, hold hands and be nice to each other bandwagon.

 Let me explain.